-- (1) Continued base salary for Qualifying Termination assumes six months of salary, which includes one month for notice.
-Continued base salary for Qualifying Termination due to change in control is one year. - (2) Reflects actual incentive earned for 2018 AIP. - (3) Time-based awards under our LTIPs represent time-based RSUs under our 2016-2017 LTIP, 2017-2018 LTIP and 2018-2020 LTIP.
-Because the respective performance periods for the 2016-2017 LTIP and 2017-2018 LTIP are complete, all outstanding awards become fully vested under both a Qualifying Termination and Qualifying Termination due to a change in control.
-Because the 2018-2020 LTIP will have completed its first year of its performance period, each participant would vest in shares based on a pro-rata vesting percentage, which is calculated based on the number of effective days of participation over the total number of days in the performance period. - (4) The performance period for the 2017-2018 LTIP was completed and therefore at February 2, 2019, each participant would become fully vested in the actual award earned.
-With respect to the 2018-2020 LTIP, for a Qualifying Termination, each participant would be entitled to receive a pro-rated vesting percentage, at the end of the performance period based on the actual performance level achieved.
+- (2) The amounts represent the actual incentive earned for 2019 AIP. - (3) Time-based awards under our LTIPs represent time-based RSUs under our 2017-2018 LTIP, 2018-2020 LTIP and 2019-2021 LTIP.
+Because the respective performance period for the 2017-2018 LTIP is complete, all outstanding awards become fully vested under both a Qualifying Termination and Qualifying Termination due to a change in control.
+Because the 2018-2020 LTIP will have completed its second year of its performance period and the 2019-2021 LTIP will have completed its first year of its performance period, each participant would vest in shares based on a pro-rata vesting percentage, which is calculated based on the number of effective days of participation over the total number of days in the performance period.
+Mr. Kanter would also be entitled to receive a pro-rata vesting of his 240,000 RSUs which were granted to him in connection with his hiring. - (4) Because the performance periods for the 2018-2020 LTIP and the 2019-2021 LTIP were not complete as of February 1, 2020, for a Qualifying Termination, each participant would be entitled to receive a pro-rated vesting percentage, at the end of the performance period for each of the respective LTIPs based on the actual performance level achieved.
 The above table assumes actual performance level achieved is target.
-For a Qualifying Termination due to a change in control, each participant would be entitled to receive a pro-rated vesting percentage, at the date of the change in control at target. - (5) All outstanding time-based awards were valued using the closing stock price of our stock on February 1, 2019 of \$2.52 per share.
+For a Qualifying Termination due to a change in control, each participant would be entitled to receive a pro-rated vesting percentage, at the date of the change in control at target.
+Mr. Kanter's PSUs would forfeit unexercised unless if, during the following thirty-days after his termination, a performance target is achieved he would be entitled to any unvested PSUs that would have vested if he had not been terminated. - (5) All outstanding time-based awards were valued using the closing stock price of our stock on January 31, 2020 of \$1.11 per share.